JDevC/PrimalRing/README.md

 ----------------------------------------------------------------------------------------------------------------------

-# Greetings
+## GREETINGS

 I want to thank all people and enterprises involved in this development.
 Without all of them, Primal Ring would have been impossible:

 Brews:
-- Monster Energy: About 11 pints consumed
+- Monster Energy: About 14 pints consumed
 - Coke: About 13.5 pints consumed
 - Nestea: About 20 pints consumed
 - Nesquik: About 60 pints consumed